dervish666/sonarr-mcp-server/README.md

 2. **getCalendar**: Get upcoming/recent episodes (optional date range)
 3. **lookupSeries**: Search for new series by name
 4. **addSeries**: Add a new series to Sonarr
+5. **getMonitoredEpisodes**: Get all monitored episodes for a specific series
+6. **searchMonitoredEpisodes**: Trigger Sonarr to search for monitored episodes

 ## Integration with AI Assistants